What do chimney caps and termite tents have in common? More than you think!

 After your home is tented for termites, always have the chimney inspected by a chimney sweep certified through the Chimney Safety Institute of America (CSIA).
 A CSIA Certified Chimney Sweep will not only be able to ensure that the chimney hasn’t been damaged by the heavy termite tent but will also be able to verify that the chimney cap is installed properly.

-Make sure a termite doesn’t effect the safety of your fireplace!
+Make sure a termite doesn’t affect the safety of your fireplace!